 Jet McDonald is a writer, musician and psychiatrist.
 He spent a year cycling from Bristol in the UK to Trivandrum in India with his girlfriend Jen.
 He is a lead writer for “Boneshaker Magazine”, a perfect-bound, design...

 Jet McDonald is a writer, musician and psychiatrist.
 He spent a year cycling from Bristol in the UK to Trivandrum in India with his girlfriend Jen.
 He is a lead writer for “Boneshaker Magazine”, a perfect-bound, design led publication celebrating the human side of cycling, distributed in twenty seven countries.
 His non-fiction work has been published in “The Idler”, a collection of radical essays.
-He is a member of the Royal College of Psychiatrist’s Special Interest Group in Philosophy.
+He is a member of the Philosophy Special Interest Group of the Royal College of Psychiatrists.

 Jet learnt to ride on a red Raleigh roadster age four.
 He got a Chopper when he was seven and a Claude Butler racer in kingfisher green for his first paper round.
 He has always been part of the thriving alternative bicycle scene in Bristol, performing with Bristol Bike Festival and Sustrans, the organisation behind the national bicycle network.
 It was through these associations that he started to write for Boneshaker magazine.
 Jet is the author of two novels, the first of which was nominated for a BFS best newcomer award.
 His short fiction has been published in numerous anthologies and reviewed in The Guardian.
 When not writing Jet is a performer of short stories with Bristol’s “Folk Tales,” a group of musicians and storytellers, performing at Glastonbury and End of the Road Festivals and also with the award winning “Liars League” and “Heads and Tales” live fiction collectives.
 In 2008 he won the The Missouri Review Audio Fiction Award.
 He is an accomplished songwriter who has released six albums and toured nationally.
 His album “Soft Soft Soft the Sparrow Sings”, composed on his bike trip to India, received widespread airplay, including BBC 6 Music and Jack Thurston’s “The Bike Show.”